robotont/robotont-firmware/docs/how_to_add_interfaces.md

 }
 ```

-In this approach, there is no need to import application-level components into the interface level.
+In this approach, there is no need to import top-level components into the bottom level.
 Consequently, this module will remain self-compilable and independent of other modules.